 Sponsored by Janssen Research and Development

-The Awards are for works of science journalism in print, broadcast or online published within the UK or Ireland and are intended for British and Irish journalists working for audiences in these two countries.* You do NOT need to be an ABSW member to enter.
+The Awards are for works of science journalism/science writing in print, broadcast or online published within the UK or Ireland and are intended for British and Irish based journalists/writers or those working for audiences in these two countries.
+You do NOT need to be an ABSW member to enter.

-The Awards are for individual journalists, or teams of up to four journalists, rather than for the organisation, institution, employer or publisher.
+The Awards are for individual journalists/writers, or teams of up to four, rather than for the organisation, institution, employer or publisher.
+(Exceptions to this rule apply see specific guidance for each category below.)

-The Awards are for science journalists whose work is published or broadcast and is accessible to the general public.
+The Awards are for science journalists/writers whose work is published or broadcast and is accessible to the general public (in the case of the IOP Student Science Publication Award it is accepted that the audience may be restricted to a particular institution rather than available to the general public).

 Books (published or online) do not qualify for any of the award categories.

-The Awards are for journalism in science and technology (excluding consumer technology) and do not cover items exclusively concerning health or medical treatment.
+The Awards are for journalism/science writing in science and technology (excluding consumer technology) and do not cover items exclusively concerning health or medical treatment.

 The judges reserve the right to reallocate an entry to a category different from the one in which it has been entered, as well as the right to withhold an award in any category.
 The decision of the judges in all matters will be final.
 The judges will not provide individual advice or feedback to entrants.

-The shortlist will be announced in May/June.
-Shortlisted entrants (all members of a team) will be invited to attend the awards ceremony to be held on the evening of Thursday 20th June at the Royal Society, London.
-There is no shortlist for the Lifetime Achievement Award, the winner will be chosen by the Judging panel and they will be notified in advance in order to make arrangements to attend the Awards Ceremony.
+The shortlist will be announced in June.
+Shortlisted entrants (all members of a team) will be invited to attend the awards ceremony to be held at the 3rd European Conference of Science Journalists in Manchester.
+There is no shortlist for the Lifetime Achievement Award, the winner will be chosen by the ABSW Executive Board and they will be notified in advance in order to make arrangements to attend the Awards Ceremony.

 Winners will be announced at the awards ceremony, winners will not be notified in advance.